ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

       log does not need rotating (log has already been rotated)
     ~~~

-    If this command doesn't returns you any erros, the configuration should be fine.
+    If this command doesn't returns you any errors, the configuration should be fine.

 ## UrBackup client uninstaller